agni-datta/csLaTeX/README.md

+---
+title: csLaTeX
+linter-yaml-title-alias: csLaTeX
+date created: Monday, March 25th 2024, 14:13:16
+date modified: Monday, March 25th 2024, 14:15:46
+aliases: [csLaTeX]
+---

 # csLaTeX

 Welcome to the csLaTeX repository!
 This repository hosts a curated collection of LaTeX macros tailored specifically for computer scientists.
 Whether you’re a researcher, student, or industry professional in the field of computer science, our repository is dedicated to providing you with LaTeX commands to optimize your document preparation workflow.

+---

 ## Repository Contents